Objective and strategy

 This is not a fund for investors seeking unwaveringly high exposure to the global equities market.
 The fund has quietly made a strong case for consideration by investors anxious that the markets of the next five years will be rockier and less rewarding than the five years just past.
 It has earned serious consideration for investors and advisors crafting a sustainable, long-term conservative equity portfolio.

 KL Allocation Fund.
 As befits folks who take knowledge seriously, the site is ridiculously rich in content, some appropriate to all of us and some sensible mostly to trained professionals.
-A really good intro to their thinking – from why they were increasing equity during the meltdown in the first quarter to why gold is becoming a better hedge than bonds – is in the Quarterly Commentary for the first quarter of 2020.

 © Mutual Fund Observer, 2020.
 All rights reserved.
 The information here reflects publicly available information current at the time of publication.
 For reprint/e-rights contact us.